objcio/articles/2015-02-09-photo-extension.md

 to use the `formatVersion` and `data` properties yourself.

-It's important that you can determine compatibility between different versions of your image edit framework, so an approach such as [semantic versioning](http://semver.org/) offers the flexibility to manage this over the lifetime of your products.
+It's important that you can determine compatibility between different versions of your image editing framework, so an approach such as [semantic versioning](http://semver.org/) offers the flexibility to manage this over the lifetime of your products.
 You could implement your own parser, or look to a third-party framework such as [SemVerKit](https://github.com/nomothetis/SemverKit) to provide this